 - Unless otherwise specified, turn in assignments through Canvas. - There will be no group projects.
-You'll do plenty of these at the iSchool, and I want everyone to have a chance to develop all of the skills in the course. - While these assignments will represent your individual effort, I encourage you to see the advice and feedback of your peers. - If something occurs and you need an extension on an assignment or another accommodation, talk to me as soon as possible.
+You'll do plenty of these at the iSchool, and I want everyone to have a chance to develop all of the skills in the course. - While these assignments should represent your individual effort, I encourage you to see the feedback of your peers. - If something occurs and you need an extension on an assignment or another accommodation, talk to me as soon as possible.
 I will be MUCH more accommodating.
-Because of the nature of some assignments, I may not be able to make exceptions without notice. - Previously graded assignments cannot be resubmitted with edits and corrections for a higher grade unless we discuss it in advance of your resubmission. - Late assignments will be docked for each day delayed.
+Because of the nature of some assignments, I may not be able to make exceptions without notice.
+I may direct you to work through Student Emergency Services. - Previously graded assignments cannot be resubmitted with edits and corrections for a higher grade unless we discuss it in advance of your resubmission.
+If you resubmit an assignment outside of the specified window or without my explicit invitation, it may not be graded. - Late assignments will be docked for each day delayed.
 I work fulltime in addition to teaching this class.
 When you turn something late, this means I need to find additional time in my schedule to grade.
 I cannot guarantee that late assignments will be graded in a timely fashion.

-be truly original-we're often inspired by the creations of others.
-And that's okay!
-But if your work draws from someone else's work in any way, cite it.
-Your work should also differ substantially from your inspirations, including any tutorials and templates.
+else's work in any way, including visual inspiration or code, cite it.
+Code can be cited inline by adding comments (two // for Tableau).
+The URL and the retrieval date are sufficient, but more details can be added if needed.
+All of your work should also differ substantially from your inspirations, including any tutorials, templates, images, and any content from Tableau Public.
 Please consult me if you have questions, including how to alter a design or technique from the original.
 Any instances of plagiarism will be taken very seriously, including but not limited to you receiving a zero for the assignment and being reported to the Office of Student Conduct.